andyet/textcapades-legacy/README.md

 #textcapades-legacy

-This is the original code that ran the textcapade for [andyetconf](http://andyetconf.com).
+This is the original code that ran the textcapade for [&yetConf](http://andyetconf.com).

+Textcapade was generously sponsored by [Tropo](https://www.tropo.com).

 The textcapade story was written by [Mike Speegle](https://twitter.com/mike_speegle), and directed by [Adam Brault](https://twitter.com/adambrault).